MahaSci/heart-disease-data-hackathon-1/README.md

      * Therefore, I resampled the data using a random state argument to ensure a more representative sample was analysed.

 #### 3. Mapping Error
 In [section 2.3] during the mapping process I made the error of not stripping white space from my heart disease status column which lead the mapping to fill the dataframe with NaN values.

-After searching through documentation I used the str.strip() function to do so and successfully map numeric values to my categorical ones
+    * After searching through documentation I used the str.strip() function to do so and successfully map numeric values to my categorical ones.

 ## What new skills or tools do you plan to learn next based on your project experience?